lfkeitel/asml-sim/README.md

  opcode   op1      op2     op3
 ```

-Each instruction is written in hexadecimal is on a separate line with a space between the two 8-bit sets:
+Each instruction is written in hexadecimal and is on a separate line with a space between the two 8-bit sets:

 ```
 21 FF